What is Valmet acquiring and what is not included in the acquisition?

 The EBITA margin of the acquired operations was approximately 11 percent in 2018, exceeding Valmet’s 2018 Comparable EBITA margin of 7.7 percent.

 The acquired operations employ approximately 630 employees, of whom approximately 65 percent are in North America and the rest mainly in Europe, South America and India.

 When is the acquisition estimated to be completed and how will the operations be included in Valmet’s reporting?

-The acquisition is estimated to be completed at the earliest on April 1, 2019.
+The acquisition was completed on April 1, 2019.
 A majority of the acquired operations will be reported in Valmet’s Services business line.

 How is the acquisition financed?

 The acquisition is financed partly in cash and partly through long-term financing.